openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 To recognize faces the application uses a face database, or a gallery.
 The gallery is a folder with images of persons.
 Each image in the gallery can be of arbitrary size and should contain one or more frontally-oriented faces with decent quality.
+There are allowed multiple images of the same person, but the naming should be specific - the names may contain '-{num_of_instance}' at the end.
+For example, there could be images 'Paul-0.jpg', 'Paul-1.jpg' etc. and they all will be treated as images of the same person.
+If a single instance for one person is present, the image name can be arbitrary ('Paul.jpg').
-The application can use face detector during the gallery build, this is controlled by `--run_detector` flag.
+The application can use face detector during the gallery building, that is controlled by `--run_detector` flag.
 This allows gallery images to contain more than one face image and not to be tightly cropped.
+In that mode the user will be asked if he wants to add a specific image to the images gallery (and it leads to automatic dumping images to the same folder on disk).
+If it is, then the user should specify the name for the image in the open window and press 'Enter'.
+If it's not, then press 'Escape'.
+The user may add multiple images of the same person by setting the same name in the open window.
 However, the resulting gallery needs to be checked more thoroughly, since a face detector can fail and produce poor crops.